PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 The good news is that inbound interest is much, much easier to close, and you don't have to waste time sending hundreds of cold emails to generate it - you can focus on the free product.

-This can definitely go wrong - you could run out of cash before you reach product<>market fit.
+This can definitely go wrong - you could run out of cash before you reach product`<>`market fit.
 You might accidentally build a free product that has no viable commercial route.
 You may find that the market you are building for is too small for VCs to be able to invest into it.

-When we raised money, VCs asked about the commercial side, but the ones that invested generally just have the belief that product<>market fit is easy once you get product<>community fit.
+When we raised money, VCs asked about the commercial side, but the ones that invested generally just have the belief that product`<>`market fit is easy once you get product{`<>`}community fit.
 We were upfront about our paid version - we don't know how it would work yet, but we have a plan for how we'd approach it.

 ## Making money

 You'll need some way of making money, at some point.
-That'll come after product<>community fit.
+That'll come after product`<>`community fit.

 There are three popular ways of doing this, either: